JohnBinford/AppleWood-Pointe/readme.md

          -  The Gang of four (leadership busybodies) have asked for Jack's versatile saw!
 * * *

-### You might remember some email chatter about  the fact that 13 of us met at the Dakota County Library to chat about shop stuff.
+## You might remember some email chatter about  the fact that 13 of us met at the Dakota County Library to chat about shop stuff.

+### The 13 CraftsMen discussed what to do with smaller power tools and hand tools.
+   - A goal is to have a nice collection of "portable" tools that can be "checked out" for use outside of the shop.
+   - We settled on using a "common sense" approach.
+   - If you have something that's unique, common but new, or potentially popular we encourage donating it to the shop.
 	- The shop website was reviewed as a foundation for various discussions.

+* * *

 - Until that meeting, organizers had concentrated on settling the disposition of large electric shop tools.
 (The stuff that’s hard to move without planning…)
   - Letting potential donors know what will be needed and what they might need to otherwise dispose of was the group's primary job.